jmvedrine/moodle-qformat_qtitwo/README.md

 This plugin allow export of questions using the IMS QTI 2.0 standard.

 Written by Brian King (brian@mediagonal.ch)
-Upgraded for Moodle 2.9, 3.0 by Jean-Michel Védrine (vedrine@vedrine.net)
+Upgraded for Moodle 2.9, 3.0 by Jean-Michel VÃ©drine (vedrine@vedrine.net)

 KNOWN LIMITATIONS